cswclui/katacoda-scenarios-1/mstran-004/step04.md

 These directories contains the source code for the microservices that are part of the *Fortune Cookies* microservices oriented application (MOA).

-The important thing to understand at this point is that all communictation between these services take place between messages that are sent and received from a message broker.
+The important thing to understand at this point is that all communication between these microservices takes place between messages that are sent and received from a message broker.
 In this case the message broker used in Redis.
 However, at the conceptual level, any broker can be used.

 ![logo](mstran-004/assets/block-async.png)

 The benefit of using an asynchronous architecture is that all services a loosely coupled.
 In terms of *Fortune Cookies* no microservice has any direct knowledge or dependency on another microservice.
-All a given microservice really "knows" in the location of the message broker on the network, and this location is defined by a DNS name provided by the Kubernetes container orchestration technology.
+All a given microservice really "knows" is the location of the message broker on the network, and this location is defined by a DNS name provided by the Kubernetes container orchestration technology.
 IP addresses are completely opaque to the microservice.
-Also, a microservice knows the format and schema of the message that it's  publishing.
-If a microservice is consuming a message, in that case, it also knows the format and schema of the incoming message.
+Also, a microservice knows the format and schema of the message that it's  publishing or consuming.

 How a microservice behaves when consuming a message from a topic to which it is subscribed is the concern of that microservice only.
 Publishers don't know what comsumers are doing.
-Consumers don't know what publishers are doing nor do the consumers know when the activities of other microservices are taking place.
+Consumers don't know what publishers are doing nor do the microservices know when the activities of other microservices are taking place.

 The boundaries of a microservice are well defined.